jacobdbt2100/SQL-Data-Analytics/README.md

   - TOP/LIMIT

 - Filtering with logical operators (AND, OR, NOT, BETWEEN, IN, LIKE)
-- Aliases for columns and tables
+- Aliases for columns (mostly optional) and tables (mandatory with joins)

 **Example Queries**:
 ```sql